 The sink is a great place to start.
 Replace your current faucets for a more sleek, chrome option.
 Opt for a choice that will bring out the elegance of your kitchen while maintaining simplicity.

 Of course, for the more daring ones, there are also more interesting designs that may fit your kitchen better.
+Installing a tankless water heater under the sink can only increase the aesthetic appeal

 The most important thing here is to keep things clean.
 Don’t place toasters, coffee makers and other appliances clutter the space.
 Instead, hide them in the closet or the cupboard.